 Translation by Jane Mason.
 The above text is provided by the Perseus Digital Library.

-The large number of present subjunctives make this poem ideal when introducing this grammar topic, which in England at least, comes at the start of the AS course .
+The large number of present subjunctives make this poem ideal when introducing this grammar topic, which in England at least, comes at the start of the A level course .
 However, if these are glossed, the rest of the poem uses only the GCSE syntax in a straightforward way.
 So it could be used to liven up a lesson with a revision-weary GCSE class.

 Poem 7 http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0003%3Apoem%3D7 continues the theme of this poem but is more erudite and less spontaneous, apart from his delightful made-up word ‘basiationes’ (kissifications).